-" and "0000" will appear

-on the display.

-- Press the "SEEK ▶" button and hold it until the second digit of your code appears.
+Press the SEEK ▶ button and hold it until the second digit of your code appears.

-- Press the "TUNE

-" button and hold it until the third digit of your code appears. - Press the "TUNE ▶" button and hold it until the fourth digit of your code appears. - Press "AM-FM" after you have checked that the code matches the one you wrote down.
-Now "SEC" will appear on the display.
+Press the TUNE ◀ button and hold it until the third digit of your code appears.

+Press the TUNE ▶ button and hold it until the fourth digit of your code appears.

+Press AM-FM after you have checked that the code matches the one you wrote down.
+Now the time of day will appear on the display.
+(Please note that if an incorrect code is entered, Err will appear on the display and the above steps need to be repeated.)

-AM/FM Stereo with Cassette Tape and Compact Disc Player
+AM/FM Stereo with Cassette Tape and Compact Disc Players